-For eligibility for admission to each of the examinations, the prescribed course of study for that examination must have been attended satisfactorily.
+To be eligible for admission to each of the examinations, the prescribed course of study for that examination must have been attended satisfactorily.
 No student will be allowed to take any examination in the University prior to the completion of the preceding examination.